Opinion | Trump could end up getting away with all of it

 Of course, what matters most here is what the Justice Department decides is necessary to demonstrate about Trump.
 But it should be easier to show that Trump knew he’d lost the election than to demonstrate he understood the intricacies of Pence’s constitutional role.

-Can Trump really get away with trying to sabotage a legitimately elected government from taking power by simply claiming he really believed he had lost the election despite having overwhelming reason to know otherwise?
+Can Trump really get away with trying to sabotage a legitimately elected government from taking power by simply claiming he really believed he had won the election despite having overwhelming reason to know otherwise?

 If so, that’s how he gets away with it all.
 And wouldn’t that open the door to this fig leaf excuse being wielded with abandon to subvert elections in the future?